jeffjl74/CSV-to-QIF/README.md

 This is a Python program to take a CSV file and convert it to a QIF file.
 QIF is an open specification for reading and writing financial data.

+The only file you really need from this repository is the CSV-to-QIF.py python program.
+You will then need to create JSON file(s) that match your CSV downloads.
+There are some examples here.

 This fork is a major rework of the original written by Mario Avenoso of mtechcreations.com.
 It keeps the concept of "input-file" "output-file" "definition-file"